YouTube Transcript Scraper API | Captions & Subtitles avatar

 textTranscript segment text.

-word_countWord count for the segment.
+word_countWord count for this segment.

 transcript_word_countWord count for the full transcript.